-The assets currently provide a waste management disposal and resource recovery facility for the Tomaree Peninsula as well as landfill rehabilitation and environmental monitoring services at Lemon Tree Passage, Raymond Terrace, King Park and Salamander Bay.
+The assets currently provide a waste management disposal and resource recovery facility for the Tomaree Peninsula as well as landfill rehabilitation and environmental monitoring services at Lemon Tree Passage, Raymond Terrace and Salamander Bay.

-The Salamander Bay Waste Transfer Station operates six days per week and handles approximately 11,500 tonnes of waste and 39,000 customer transactions per year.
+The Salamander Bay Waste Transfer Station operates six days per week and handles approximately 11,500 tonnes of waste and 34,650 customer transactions per year.
 All waste from Salamander Bay Waste Transfer Station leaves the site as either unprocessed material or recycled product.
-Wind-blown litter does not leave the site, however the ability to manage tipping in an outdoor environment is problematic and hence in 2020/21 an enclosed area will be investigated to prevent litter freely moving in the wind.
+Wind-blown litter does not leave the site, however the ability to manage tipping in an outdoor environment is problematic and hence 2016/17 an enclosed area will be built to prevent litter freely moving in the wind.